Holly Hagan: Career

 Holly returned to Geordie Shore mid-way through series 17 in Australia following a 2 year break She did the same in series 18 and became a part time cast member for series 19 and made various appearances on nights out throughout the series however did not live in the house.
 Following her short return, Holly made the decision not to return for anymore series.
 In 2019, Hagan began starring in the MTV series Geordie Shore OGs, a spinoff series of Geordie Shore until its cancellation in 2021.
 In October 2022 Hagan returned for the 23rd series of Geordie Shore which brought back the original cast members excluding Vicky Pattison and Gary Beadle who chose not to return.

 Personal life

 Hagan grew up in Thornaby.
 In June 2019, Hagan announced her engagement to footballer boyfriend Jacob Blyth.
-They were married in Ibiza on 6 June 2022, and in January 2023 announced they were expecting their first child.
+They were married in Ibiza on 6 June 2022.
+In January 2023, announced they were expecting their first child.
 She gave birth to a son in June 2023.
+In November 2025, announced they were expecting their second child.
+In June 2026, She gave birth to their daughter.